What is KIIS?

 Yes.
 There are several options: 1) all KIIS applicants can 'apply early and save $100'; 2) KIIS offers one $600 scholarship for every Summer program, one $300 scholarship for every Winter program, and one $750 scholarship for every Semester program; 3) many colleges and universities offer their students generous study abroad scholarships; 4) Honors Colleges or Programs often offer honors students additional study abroad scholarships; and 5) regional, national, and international scholarships are also available.
 Click here for complete scholarship details.

 Students may also apply most types of financial aid to KIIS study abroad programs.

 Is there a KIIS master course list?

 Yes.
 Click here for a complete KIIS Summer course listing.
 For individual course descriptions and syllabi (posted several months prior to departure), select your desired program and then select 'courses'.
 Please note: our Summer course offerings change each summer.
-For KIIS Summer and Semester Honors course descriptions, click here.
+For KIIS Winter, Summer, and Semester Honors course descriptions, click here.

 When is the KIIS application deadline?